wipu/sidex-vcv/README.md

 * some input ranges are not checked, resulting in odd behaviour beyound limits
 * ring mod & osc sync input handling are not implemented quite yet
-* waveform selection is clumsy: the input value must be the raw nybble divided by 10 (to keep the maximum value 15 within voltage limits, under 10).
-For example pulse waveform is selected with the value 0.4.
 * graphical design of the panel may not please every eye...
 * hardcoded Datel MIDI assumption
 * hardcoded Manufacturer ID (Casio)